 Plaza Dorrego is also well-known for its musicians and tango dancers, especially on Saturday after the fair is over.
 A great alternative to the sometimes prohibitive tango shows if you're on a budget.

-Plaza de Mayo is the heart of the city, surrounded by all main landmarks of Buenos Aires and were the main historical events of Argentina have taken place.
+I next headed to Plaza de Mayo, the heart of the city and surrounded by all main landmarks of Buenos Aires and were the main historical events of Argentina have taken place.
 Named after the revolution of 25 May 1810 that led to independence from the Spanish Empire, nowadays the square is the hub of political life in the country.

 In the middle of Plaza de Mayo stands the May Pyramid, constructed to celebrate the anniversary of the May Revolution and crowned with an allegory of Liberty at the very top.

 Here's where the Mothers of Plaza de Mayo have congregated since 1977 in protest for the forced disappearance of their sons during the Argentine military dictatorship, walking in circles along the pyramid wearing their traditional white shawls.

 The first building that stands out is the Casa Rosada (the Pink House), office of the President that receives its name from its pink façade.